huythinhnguyen/2wheel_lite_sim/devlog.md

 ### 08/13/22:
 - Everything tested.
 Working on the Sensorimotor loop next!!!
 Make sure to have it independent from EchoVR. and take only the compressed input.
+- >>> Not much done today but working on cleaning the _get_onset_distance now. away to not constantly retrieving and BG echos.

 ### 08/12/22:
 - Yesterday.
 Finished all including FoV --> But need to test FoV.